Cliquez sur le menu déroulant ci-dessus pour sélectionner la langue de votre choix

 Pass the Specialization Exam.

-Licensees who complete both requirements are eligible to obtain an RCIC-IRB class of licence.
-As of July 1, 2023, this licence class authorizes RCICs to practise before the IRB.
+Licensees who complete both requirements listed above, maintain good standing with the College and meet all licensee requirements are eligible to obtain an RCIC-IRB class of licence.

 For more information, read the Eligibility to Obtain The RCIC-IRB Class of Licence Policy.